 Village biscuits—known as Biskuttini tar-Rahal in Maltese—are a tempting treat that remind me a lot of gingerbread.

 The soft biscuits have flavors of cinnamon, clove, and aniseed as well as a hint of citrus that lightens everything up.
-They are available all the time but are most traditional at christenings.
+They are available all the time but are most typical at christenings.
 They have white or other light-colored swirls of icing generally, but are decorated blue or pink in honor of the baby being christened.

 Another Maltese treat is Qaghaq tal-Ghasel, treacle (or honey) rings.
-Traditionally served at Christmas, they became so popular that they are now made all year.
+Historically served at Christmas, they became so popular that they are now made all year.
 Although they are often called honey rings, Qaghaq tal-Ghasel don’t actually contain honey, but they are sweet.

 The treacle rings are a ring-shaped pastry filled with the flavors of the holidays—cinnamon, cloves, aniseed, and a bit of citrus paired with treacle.
 The top of the pastry is slit, allowing the filling to ooze out.
 They look like bagels overflowing with filling.